01 of 39

-Other types of wall gardens include living walls in which plants are fitted in crevices or planted in containers that allow them to grow vertically and cover all or part of the wall.
-Woolly Pockets (pictured) is one such system that has been around for awhile and has perfected its products.Continue to 6 of 10 below.
+To get started at home, try out wall container systems in which plants are fitted in crevices or planted in containers that allow them to grow vertically and cover all or part of the wall.
+Woolly Pockets (pictured) is one such system that has been around for awhile and has perfected its products.Continue to 5 of 39 below.

-Most succulents are drought tolerant and don't require regular water, making them a sturdy plant for living or vertical walls.
-Their rich colors, textures, and fascinating shapes make them a beautiful medium for living wall art or tapestries.
-This wall thrives in San Diego County, California.Continue to 8 of 10 below.
+Most succulents are drought tolerant and don't require regular water, making them a sturdy species for living or vertical walls.
+With their rich colors, textures, and fascinating shapes, succulents make a beautiful medium for living-wall art or tapestries.
+This wall thrives in San Diego County, California.Continue to 6 of 39 below.

 Bare exterior stucco walls without windows can be made more interesting with the addition of a vertical wall planter.
 Make sure the planter is sturdy enough to hang on a wall and has a flat back.
 Use the container rule of thrillers, fillers and spillers for a wall vase or pot.

 Continue to 7 of 39 below.

 - Thrillers are taller, visually striking plants that go in the center or toward the back of a container and can be viewed from all angles.

 - Fillers are more rounded or mounded plants and fill in the middle of the container.
 They tie things together and make he combination look fuller.

 - Spillers are the plants that spill or trail over the edges.
 They are usually placed close to the edges of the container so that they can crawl up and over it for that natural spill-appeal.